nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

       {isEditing ? (
         <span>Discard Changes</span>
       ) : (
-        <span>Edit Character Details</span>
+        <span>Edit Debut Details</span>
       )}
     </button>
   </>
 );
 ```

 Now we can finally test this on the front end!!
-When you edit a character's details, make sure to check with Mongo Compass that the database is properly being updated.
+When you edit a debut's details, make sure to check with Mongo Compass that the database is properly being updated.

 We have the `C`reate, `R`ead, and `U`pdate parts of `CRUD`.
 The final function to add to this is the `D`elete functionality.